stormmind-ch/report/chapters/ch3_methodology/sub2_deep_learning_experiments.typ

   caption: [Hyperparameter search space used during model sweeps.]
 )

-In addition, to assess the impact of spatial aggregation on model performance, each architecture was trained using different cluster counts \( k \in \{3, 4, 5, 6\} \), which determine the number of geographic regions derived from the spatial clustering process (see @data_preparation).
+In addition, to assess the impact of spatial aggregation on model performance, each architecture was trained using different cluster counts ($k in {3, 6, 26}$), which determine the number of geographic regions derived from the spatial clustering process (see @data_preparation).
 By evaluating model performance across different levels of spatial granularity, we aimed to determine whether finer or coarser regional segmentation improves generalization and damage detection performance.